 The San Diego Christian College (SDC), formerly Christian Heritage College, was founded in 1970 on the campus of Scott Memorial Baptist Church in San Diego, CA. Mrs. Henry Morris organized and set-up the library in 1970, and continued to serve until 1974.
 In 1972, the College moved to El Cajon.
-Dr. Arnold Ehlert served as library director from 1974-1980 and during his tenure the college applied and received WASC (Western Association of Schools and Colleges) candidacy (1976).
+Dr. Arnold Ehlert served as library director from 1974-1980.

 Margaret Hills served as director from 1980-1991.
 She had the vision to have the library become a member of OCLC, the electronic resource sharing cataloging and interlibrary loan utility.
 The library has been cataloging its materials on OCLC since 1981.

 Mona Hsu began to serve as library director in 1991.
-She has been instrumental in meeting all library accreditation requirements set by WASC.
 Four computers with one connected to the internet via dial-up were made available for SDC students in 1998.
 Southern California Seminary (SCS), formerly Southern California Bible College & Seminary, across the street from SDC, applied for TRACS candidacy in 1998 and hired Jennifer Ewing to be the librarian.
 In 1999 Ruth Martin joined the SDC Library as Director of Library Services.
 Five research databases were offered via the Library website.
 SCS Library purchased Athena, an automated library system, to make the transition from the card catalog.

 The library joined the State-wide California Electronic Library Consortium (SCELC) in 2000.
 In May 2000, SDC and SCS merged their library operations to serve both institutions.
 The Seminary brought the online catalog Athena as part of the merge.
 2000 saw the Library start retrospective conversion of the library catalog cards to electronic records, offer 18 research databases, replace 24 public library computers, and open a small library computer lab (in the Cayot Room) for teaching information literacy skills to students.
 The online circulation system was phased in during 2002 along with remote access to the library catalog and the card catalog cabinets were removed from the Library.
 The first SCELC shared academic e-book collection was purchased in 2002.
 The Library acquired periodicals management software, Serials Manager in 2003 and provided a linking feature to all databases that offered full-text via Serials Solutions in 2004.